|

 Not only does it set the

-graduate students take advantage of the hundreds of degree programs offered
+students take advantage of the hundreds of degree programs offered by the

-premier academic track record, the "Maize and Blue" have a
+academic track record, the "Maize and Blue" have a phenomenal

-campuses, UM-Dearborn and UM-Flint, allowing the university to extend its
+satellite campuses, UM-Dearborn and UM-Flint, allowing the university to

 Wayne State University